KubaDe/hn-hiring/README.md

 * RWD very basic with some layout bugs
 * Long requests could be cancelled in case of leaving the page before content load
 * Chaotic git workflow and commit messages
+* Enter the page and pass thread ID witch is not "Ask HN: Who is hiring?" type

 | Project based on create react app